With more than 100,000 people in the hospital with Covid-19 in the US, this August is worse than last, expert says

 With no vaccines available to children under 12 and school starting up across the country, experts are concerned about the growing number of infections among children.

-Texas Children's Hospital is seeing an unprecedented surge of coronavirus cases, with a record number of kids being hospitalized for the virus, and children are showing up sicker than before, Dr. Jim Versalovic, interim pediatrician in chief at the Houston-based hospital system told CNN Wednesday.
+Texas Children's Hospital is seeing an unprecedented surge of pediatric coronavirus cases, with a record number of kids being hospitalized for the virus and children are showing up sicker than before, Dr. Jim Versalovic, interim pediatrician in chief at the Houston-based hospital system told CNN.

-"We have reached new records in the Delta surge," Versalovic said.
+"We have reached new records in the Delta surge," Versalovic said Wednesday.
 "We had reached a high over 900 cases in one week, in early January of 2021.
 That was our winter surge peak.
-We have now exceeded 1,300 cases in one week," said Versalovic.
+We have now exceeded 1,300 cases in one week."

 Earlier this year and last year, many children who tested positive for coronavirus had mild symptoms or no symptoms at all, he said.